 - Paper-based carton packaging with one or more layers of plastic

 - Virgin Plastic bags used for milk have a thickness of not less than 50 microns and are printed with a buyback price.

 - Use of plastic is used for packaging and medicine, medical equipment, and pharmaceutical products.

 - Use of Thermocol boxes for fish preservation.

 - Recyclable plastic material for stationery.

 If someone is found to be using the banned plastic, the court can act under the Environment Protection Act 1986, which permits jail of up to five years, a penalty of up to Rs 1 lakh, or both.

 - Second offense Rs 10000

-- Third offense Rs 25000 and imprisonment for three months.
+- The third offense is Rs 25000 and imprisonment for three months.

-Both low-quality plastic and Thermocol is causing a lot of pollution, and most of them end up in dump yard.
-Let’s hope that with these banned, we will have a better India.
+Low-quality plastic and Thermocol are causing a lot of pollution, and most of them end up in dump yards.
+Let’s hope that we will have a better India with these banned.